history

 SHI’S FOUNDING

-To make matters worse, the new land only provided enough nutrients for several years before more forest had to be burned down.
+The new land produced food for only a few years, leading to ongoing deforestation.
 Reed knew that the farmers recognized the catastrophic impacts of slash-and-burn agriculture, but they didn’t see any other way to provide for their families.

 SHI-Panama partner farmer Adriana Martínez’s son, Antony, showing a carrot from his family’s first harvest